-In February 2009, we entered into a patent assignment agreement with an individual whereby we acquired all intellectual property rights, including patent applications, related to peroxisome proliferators activated receptor gamma agonists for the treatment and prevention of addictions to substances of abuse, as well as other compulsive behaviors.
+In February 2009, we entered into a patent assignment agreement with an individual whereby we acquired all intellectual property rights, including patent applications, related to peroxisome proliferators activated receptor gamma, or PPARg agonists for the treatment and prevention of addictions to substances of abuse, as well as other compulsive behaviors.
 No payments were made related to the technology acquisition.
-In February 2011, we amended the patent assignment agreement to include all intellectual property rights, including patent applications, related to nutraceuticals or dietary supplements that increase PPARg activity.
-Under the agreement, we will be required to make payments of up to \$3.8 million in total, for both PPARg agonists and nutraceuticals or dietary supplements that increase PPARg activity, to the individual upon achievement of certain development events, such as the initiation of clinical trials and receipt of marketing approval.
+In February 2011, we amended the patent assignment agreement to include all intellectual property rights, including patent applications, related to dietary supplements that increase PPARg activity.
+Under the agreement, we will be required to make payments of up to \$3.8 million in total, for both PPARg agonists and dietary supplements that increase PPARg activity, to the individual upon achievement of certain development events, such as the initiation of clinical trials and receipt of marketing approval.
 In addition, we are obligated to pay a low single-digit percentage royalty on any net sales of drug products that are covered by any patents that issue from the acquired patent application.
-We recorded no research and development expense under the patent assignment agreement during the three months ended March 31, 2011 and 2010.
+We recorded no research and development expense under the patent assignment agreement during the three and six months ended June 30, 2011 and 2010.

 In March 2010, we entered into a license agreement with Daiichi-Sankyo Co., Ltd. (successor-in-interest to Asubio Pharma Co., Ltd.), or Daiichi, pursuant to which we received an exclusive license to PDE7 inhibitors claimed in certain patents and pending patent applications owned by Daiichi for use in the treatment of movement disorders and other specified indications.
 In February 2011, we amended the agreement to include addiction and compulsive disorders in the field of use.
 Under the amended agreement, we agreed to make milestone payments to Daiichi of up to \$30.2 million upon the achievement of certain events, such as successful completion of preclinical toxicology studies; dosing of human subjects in Phase 1, 2 and 3 clinical trials; receipt of marketing approval of a PDE7 inhibitor product; and reaching specified sales milestones.
 In addition, Daiichi is entitled to receive from us a low single-digit percentage royalty of any net sales of a PDE7 inhibitor licensed under the agreement by us and/or our sublicensee(s), provided that if the sales are made by a sublicensee, then the amount payable by us to Daiichi is capped at an amount equal to a low double-digit percentage of all royalty and specified milestone payments that we receive from the sublicensee.
-We recognized research and development expense under this agreement of \$13,000 and \$25,000 for the three months ended March 31, 2011 and 2010, respectively.
+We recorded no research and development expense under this agreement during the three months ended June 30, 2011 and 2010, and \$13,000 and \$25,000 for the six months ended June 30, 2011 and 2010, respectively.